-Exporting Exchange mailbox data to PST format is pretty straightforward, thanks to the New-MailboxExportRequest command.
-However many a times, this command fails to complete the export operation successfully.
-In such a case, a reliable third-party tool such as Stellar EDB to PST converter can complete the required task quickly and efficiently.
+Summary: Exporting Exchange mailbox data to PST format is pretty straightforward, thanks to the New-MailboxExportRequest command.
+However, sometimes, this command is either unrecognized or fails to complete the export operation successfully.
+In this post, we have discussed a few solutions that can help you fix this issue in Exchange 2010/2013 server and export mail items to PST.

 - Exchange needs an update